Day of the Jackanapes: Plot

-When the popular game show Me Wantee! steals ratings from The Krusty the Clown Show, Krusty, annoyed with the network executives, announces his fifth—and final—retirement.
+When the popular game show Me Wantee! (a parody of Who Wants to Be a Millionaire) steals ratings from The Krusty the Clown Show, Krusty, annoyed with the network executives, announces his fifth—and final—retirement.
 During an interview with Kent Brockman, he says he is tired of doing his show, and admits to taping Judge Judy over all his old shows featuring Sideshow Bob.
 Upon hearing this on TV, Bob vows revenge and plots to kill Krusty.
 Bob is released from prison and applies for a job at Springfield Elementary as an assistant janitor.
 However, Principal Skinner decides to make him the morning announcer.
 Over the announcements, he asks Bart to meet him in the abandoned tool shed.
 Sideshow Bob then hypnotizes Bart, and starts to program him to kill Krusty on sight.
 Bob tests his hypnoses by having Bart smash a statue of Krusty at a local Krusty Burger location.

 The next night is Krusty's farewell special, and as Krusty describes the history of his career, Bob straps Bart with explosives in order to kill Krusty.
-Bart attempts to hug Krusty, thereby setting off the explosives, but before he can, Krusty talks to the audience about how he regrets mistreating Sideshow Bob, holding himself responsible of turning Bob into a ruthless criminal.
+Bart attempts to hug Krusty, thereby setting off the explosives, but before he can, Krusty talks to the audience about how he regrets mistreating Sideshow Bob, holding himself responsible for turning Bob into a ruthless criminal.
 Krusty even goes far by singing a song on behalf of Bob, stating how very remorseful he is of mistreating him.
 Upon witnessing this, Bob is touched and develops a change of heart, but does not have enough time to stop his original plan from being carried out.
 Luckily, Krusty's trained chimp Mr. Teeny sees the life-threatening explosives, which he throws into the network executives' office, breaking Bart's hypnotic state and killing all the executives, though they then reanimate themselves like the T-1000.
 After the show, the Simpsons have dinner with Krusty, Bob and Sideshow Mel in a restaurant.
-Although Krusty and Bob reconcile, the police decide to execute Bob by guillotine for his attempted murder plot, although he wonders to Chief Wiggum that he should have a trial for it at least.
+Although Krusty and Bob reconcile, the police decide to execute Bob by guillotine for his attempted murder plot, although he argues with Chief Wiggum that he should have a trial first.